 New Hampshire “Green Credits” Process Okayed by Two Regulators

-“Credit for Going Green” provides a strategy for earning regulatory credits by installing natural buffers, plus a way to calculate buffer pollution-removal rates, with support from four national estuarine research reserves and NOAA’s Science Collaborative program.
+The Takeaway: “Credit for Going Green” provides a strategy for earning regulatory credits by installing natural buffers, plus a way to calculate buffer pollution-removal rates, with support from four national estuarine research reserves and NOAA’s Science Collaborative program.

 Vegetated buffers are areas of natural land around wetlands and water bodies that improve water quality and provide other benefits.
 A New Hampshire initiative offers two new ways to encourage buffer use: a science-based process to calculate the pollution-removal rate of buffers; and a process for receiving credits, which communities and landowners potentially can use to meet stormwater permit requirements.
 These processes have been accepted by the New Hampshire Department of Environmental Services and U.S. Environmental Protection Agency.
 Project partners include the Great Bay, Narragansett, Waquoit Bay, and Wells National Estuarine Research Reserves and NOAA’s Science Collaborative program.